alexerdmann/HER/README.md

 Upload any relevant gazatteers (lists of entities you want to identify) if you have them (I acknowledge the misspelling but I'm not fixing it on principle).
 * Gazatteer files should have one entity per line and be placed in *Data/Gazatteers/* with the filename [type-of-entity].gaz
 	* A sample gazatteer is located at *../Data/Gazatteers/GEO.gaz*
-	* The type of entities in the gazatteer need not exactly match any of the types of entities you want to identify, though if it does, make sure that [type-of-entity] in the filename matches exactly one of the underscore-separated entity types you defined in the *$entities* variable.
+	* The type of entities in the gazatteer need not exactly match any of the types of entities you want to identify, though if it does, make sure that [type-of-entity] in the filename matches exactly one of the underscore-separated entity types you defined in the *entities* variable

-No filenames in both *Data/Original/* and *Data/Gazatteers/* should contain any of the following abominations:
+No filenames in either *Data/Original/* or *Data/Gazatteers/* should contain any of the following abominations:
 * spaces
 * non-ascii characters, e.g., accents, diacritics, chinese letters, etc.
 * punctuation other than dash (-) and underscore (\_), i.e., avoid characters like quotations, comments, any form of bracket, etc.

 *For the sake of example, I'll use the sample texts and sample gazatteer included with the download:*
 ```